Gurrasso/odin-json-parser/README.md

 ```

-* Lets take a small look at the error handeling
+* A small look at the error handeling
 ```odin
 // Errors are an enum and any error will be returned through the procedures like this.